soundpress/RulesOfNYC/docs/c01/index.rst

       (ii) Each welding inspector shall have three years experience in the field of welding and/or welding inspection in order to be certified by the Commissioner of Buildings and he shall be issued an identification card which shall be displayed upon request by the representative of the Dept. of Buildings.
 Welding inspectors shall have in their possession welding gauges for visual inspection.

-   (2) The agency as provided for in § 25-01(j)(1) shall take adequate means to assure that the preparing, oxygen cutting, assembling and welding of the joints of the structure conform to the design and that the resulting structure is free from deficiencies and injurious defects.
+   (2) The agency as provided for in 2 RCNY § 25-01(j)(1) shall take adequate means to assure that the preparing, oxygen cutting, assembling and welding of the joints of the structure conform to the design and that the resulting structure is free from deficiencies and injurious defects.
 He shall keep and submit daily to the registered architect or licensed professional engineer responsible for the work and to the Building Commissioner adequate records of the progress of the work, of difficulties experienced, and of his decision of acceptance and rejection.
 His records shall allocate a definite and personal responsibility for his acceptance of every weld as to size, location, type of filler metal used and quality of workmanship, and shall evidence that no weld called for in the design has been omitted.
 He shall require that each welder place his identification symbol on his work, and the inspector after inspecting each weld shall do likewise.

       (i) He shall inspect for defects and irregularities, plate cracks adjacent to or behind welds, crater cracks or cracks in the weld metal.